ibm-js/delite/ARCHITECTURE.md

 so using his branch is another option, if we could live with ComposeJS's limited features like lack of C3MRO.

-Anyway, for now, the custom setters are supported by dui/register, which takes a syntax similar to the dijit V1 way of declaring widgets:
+Anyway, for now, the custom setters are supported by dui/Statful, which takes the same syntax as the dijit V1 way of declaring widgets:

-	register("dui-button", ... {
+	declare(Stateful, {
 		label: "Press",
 		_setLabelAttr: function(val){
 				this._set("label", ...);